 Keeping Iguanas as Pets

 Iguanas are one of the most popular reptiles to be kept as pets.
-Unfortunately they are also one of the most commonly seen by vets for illnesses due to lack of proper care.
-Like all reptiles, they have relatively strict feeding and housing requirements and many new owners are not provided with enough proper information by pet stores to care for their new pet.
+Unfortunately, they are also one of the most commonly seen by vets for illnesses due to lack of proper care.
+Like all reptiles, they have relatively strict feeding and housing requirements, and many new owners are not provided with enough proper information by pet stores to care for their new pets.
 While the effects of an improper diet or incorrect housing may not be seen for a few months, the consequences can be devastating for the iguana.
 Therefore anybody considering a pet iguana should only use this guide as a starting point and should make every effort to read dedicated iguana care books as well as get advice from experts.

 Note that iguanas can also become very large as they mature – some reaching 6 feet in length and weighing as much as 15 pounds – so don’t be seduced by the cute green baby you see in the pet store!
-They can also become less easy to tame and more aggressive – in some cases, downright dangerous to handle, given their razor-sharp teeth, claws and lashing tail, which can cause skin lacerations and eye injuries.
+They can also become less easy to tame and more aggressive – in some cases, downright dangerous to handle, given their razor-sharp teeth, claws, and lashing tail, which can cause skin lacerations and eye injuries.
 Having said all that, with careful, committed owners and proper care and handling, iguanas can make good pets.

 Meet the iguana…

 Iguanas originate in Central and South America and are tropical, arboreal lizards.
-They are herbivorous, feeding on jungle leaves, fruits and flowers in the wild.
-They also have a unique digestive system where they derive a large proportion of their energy from the fermentation of complex carbohydrates in their gut, via bacterial activity, and hatchlings will eat the faeces of adult iguanas to acquire the beneficial bacteria.
+They are herbivorous, feeding on jungle leaves, fruits, and flowers in the wild.
+They also have a unique digestive system where they derive a large proportion of their energy from the fermentation of complex carbohydrates in their gut, via bacterial activity, and hatchlings will eat the feces of adult iguanas to acquire the beneficial bacteria.
 This fermentation process is assisted by basking in the sun and iguanas will usually seek temperatures above 85 degrees F (30 degrees C).

 Iguana Housing

-Iguanas can be housed in glass, Perspex or wooden enclosures, providing that they are large.
-A good starting size for a young iguana is a 20 gallon aquarium tank as these reptiles grow incredibly rapidly in the first few months of life.
+Iguanas can be housed in glass, Perspex, or wooden enclosures, providing that they are large.
+A good starting size for a young iguana is a 20-gallon aquarium tank as these reptiles grow incredibly rapidly in the first few months of life.
 The best substrate is a lining of artificial grass (e.g., Astroturf), newspaper or even indoor-outdoor carpet – anything that is easy to clean.
 Avoid things like sand, gravel or soil as they could be eaten and cause a potentially fatal intestinal impaction.
 Make sure you provide hiding spaces to help the iguana feel secure – something that is large enough for the reptile to enter easily and turn around in.
-A simple cardboard, wood or plastic container will suffice.
+A simple cardboard, wood, or plastic container will suffice.
 Make sure also that you maintain humidity levels in the enclosure by misting the area at least once daily or by providing a humidity box.
 In addition, you should provide fresh water daily in a water bowl and many iguanas appreciate a daily soak and a swim in the bathtub or sink.

 Despite what you may see in wildlife documentaries, iguanas are not social animals in captivity and putting two together may result in serious injury or even death.
 Even if they manage to co-exist in “peace”, the less dominant animal will suffer, in terms of food and environment, and will become sickly and not grow properly as a result.